krzysztof-tys/tweak-your-system/README.md

 Arrange your routines in the callendar.

-# Technicalities

-## Instalation and running on virtual android device
+# Instalation and running

-### prerequisites:
+## Prerequisites
+For Android Virtual Device:
-install android studio and create a new virtual device (android studio -> virtual device manager -> create new virtual device)
-(preferably choose pixel 4 with google play tools available)
+- install android studio
+- create a new virtual device (android studio -> virtual device manager -> create new virtual device; preferably choose pixel 4 with google play tools available)

-download and install nodejs (https://nodejs.org/en) install pnpm (or use npm if you like) (https://pnpm.io/installation)
+- download and install nodejs (https://nodejs.org/en)
+- install pnpm (or use npm if you like) (https://pnpm.io/installation)

-on windows:
-install java 17 on your device and add java folder (for example C:\Program Files\java\java-17) to environmental variable as JAVA_HOME add java bin folder to PATH
+- install java 17 on your device
+- add java folder (for example C:\Program Files\java\java-17) to environmental variable as JAVA_HOME
+- add java bin folder to PATH

-in project folder create file android/local.properties and put there path to sdk folder on your devide (ex. `sdk.dir=C:\\Users\\USERNAME\\AppData\\Local\\Android\\sdk`)
+- in project folder create file android/local.properties and put there path to sdk folder on your devide (ex. `sdk.dir=C:\\Users\\USERNAME\\AppData\\Local\\Android\\sdk`)

-### running app
+### Running app

-`pnpm install` (or `npm install`) open virtual android machine via android studio
+- `pnpm install` (or `npm install`)

+Android Virtual Device:
-`npx expo run:android`\
+- `npx expo run:android`
-> this will build our app and you'll be able to run it press `a` to run it on an android virtual device after app builds you'll be able to find an icon with ignite and clicking on it will open our app
+> this will build our app and you'll be able to run it
+press `a` to run it on an android virtual device
+after app builds you'll be able to find an icon with ignite and clicking on it will open our app

+Expo Go:
+- `npx expo start`
+- `s` to switch to expo go build if needed
+- scan qr with expo go app on your device
+- chose expo go build on your device

 🔥📱🧠